-On the carrier board itself, I also have a i210.
+On the carrier board itself, I also have a i210 with its own flash.

-Programming my own i210 using EEupdate64e seems to work well, specifying bus# and device # .
+Programming my own i210 using EEupdate64e works well, specifying bus# and device # .
 Everything works on the network with both network devices, until I replace the ComExpress board with another new card.

 Then it seems that my on-carrier i210 loses its programming, and I need to reprogram the carrier card 's i210 mac address.

-I noticed a strange "shared flash" notice from the EEupdate64e process.
+I noticed a reference to "shared flash" during the EEupdate64e process.

 Is the flash program updating a single flash on the ComExpress and not the i210's flash on the carrier?

 If so, is Linux and the i210 driver somehow taking the responsibility of doing register setup instead of the power-up flash read, and is there a way to prevent this?

 Based on your previous communication, could you please clarify if the affected project has been manufactured by you or by a third-party company?
 In case that it is a third-party device, could you please give us the part number, model, and where to find its documentation?

 The base card has been manufactured by us, the Com Express board is a common Type-6.
 Any manufacturer like Kontron or Adlink shows the same oddity when it is replaced.